Yann39/defrag-life/README.md

 # Usage

-Website is accessible at the following address : http://quake.mysootybox.com/
+Website is accessible at the following address : https://quake.rockybox.net/

-The purpose is just to keep a usable snapshot of the website as a souvenir and so it does not become anonymous :)
+The purpose is just to keep a usable snapshot of the website as a _souvenir_ and so it does not become anonymous :)

-I moved it "as is" from my old web host so some hardcoded/host-related features are missing, also sorry for Kitsch language, I was young :)
+I moved it "as is" from my old web host so some hardcoded/host-related features are missing, also sorry for kitsch language, we were young :)

 # Features